Air Canada Captain Accused Of Flying Without ATP

 Key Takeaways:

-• A former Air Canada captain, Geoffrey Wall, faces fraud charges for allegedly flying commercial airliners for over 16 years without the required Airline Transport Pilot License (ATPL).
+• A former Air Canada captain, Geoffrey Wall, faces fraud and forgery charges for allegedly flying commercial airliners for over 16 years without holding the mandatory Airline Transport Pilot License (ATPL).

-• Air Canada removed Wall from duty immediately, reported the matter, and stated a review found no other similar cases within its flight crew.
+• Air Canada removed Wall from duty immediately upon discovering the licensing issue, reported the matter to authorities, and stated a review found no other similar cases among its pilot ranks.

 See a mistake?
 Contact us.